CumulusNetworks/DUE/docs/FAQ.md

 `due --run --any` will show all Docker images.
 Note that for images not created by DUE, you may need to add the --username and --userid options to have an account to log in as.
 The root account usually works, so:

 `due --run --any --username root --userid 0` will probably get you a sane environment.

 ## Well, can I log in to containers that DUE did not create?
 Yes - `due --login --any` will show all running containers on the system, although you'll probably want to supply `--username root --userid 0` if the container wasn't created by DUE.
+Or use `due --login --debug`, which is a shortcut to log you in as root.

 ## On using `--privileged`.
 Do.
 Not.
 Recommend.
 The `--privileged` option gives a Docker container access to host device entries that would normally